Piers Sellers Prizes

 The 2020 Piers Sellers Prize for world leading contribution to solution-focused climate research was awarded to Dr Katharine Mach.
 The Piers Sellers Prize for exceptional PhD research was awarded to both Oliver Grasham and Harriet Thew.
 Read more about the winners.

-You can watch the recording of the virtual awards event below.
+Watch the recording of the virtual awards event:

 2019